 This small landlocked country punches far above its weight in crypto.
 It hosts a bigger share of the world’s Bitcoin computing power than almost anywhere, trailing only the United States, Russia and China.

 The draw is simple and physical.
-Paraguay runs on fully renewable hydroelectric power from the giant Itaipú and Yacyretá dams, and for years it produced far more electricity than it could use, making power unusually cheap.
+Paraguay runs on fully renewable hydroelectric power from the giant Itaipú and Yacyretá dams.

 Why Paraguay Bitcoin mining is consolidating

-The state electricity company, known as ANDE, expects mining to hand it about three hundred and fifty million dollars in tariffs this year, up from roughly one hundred million just two years earlier.
-For an underfunded utility, that is a serious cash injection.
+The state electricity company, known as ANDE, expects mining to hand it about $350 million in tariffs this year.
+That is up from roughly $100 million just two years earlier, a serious cash injection for an underfunded utility.

-Yet the number of legal miners has almost halved, from seventy-one at the start of last year to forty-one now.
-Higher power rates and steep guarantee deposits, which can run to several million dollars before a large operator can even plug in, have pushed smaller players out.
+Yet the number of legal miners has almost halved, from 71 at the start of last year to 41 now.
+Higher power rates and steep deposits, which can run to several million dollars before a large operator can plug in, have pushed smaller players out.

 The 2027 deadline that changes everything